tbaptistal/MORPHE2US/docs/4_building_a_model.md

 - ✅ Validates and parses the Excel/JSON files
 - 🔁 Converts the structure into Spine-compatible format
-- 🧱 Creates a .json database ready to be loaded into SpineToolbox
+- 🧱 Creates a .json database ready to be loaded into Spine Toolbox
 - 💡 You can re-run the parser any time you update your input files.

 ---

-## 🧩 Step 3: Load the Model into SpineToolbox
+## 🧩 Step 3: Load the Model into Spine Toolbox

-Now that the .json database has been created, you can open it using SpineToolbox.
+Now that the .json database has been created, you can open it using Spine Toolbox.

 ### 📝 Steps

-1. Launch SpineToolbox
+1. Launch Spine Toolbox
 2. Create or open a project with at least the following components:
     - 1 Data Store (input SQLite database)
     -  1 Run SpineOpt (optimization engine)